Get 80% off your plan for your first 3 months*

 Deciding on pay is a balancing act

-Employee pay balancing is the process of finding the right salary that attracts talent without overspending.
-A good salary attracts and keeps good talent while showing you value your employees.
+Employee pay balancing means finding a salary that attracts talent without overspending.
+A competitive offer shows you value your employees while keeping costs sustainable.

 During this exercise, consider these alternatives: